Frequently Asked Questions

 C.19 What are reservations costs, and are they included (flexible option)?

 No, reservation costs are not included in the flexible option pass.
 Trains reservations are required for most high-speed trains, international trains, some InterCity’s, and all overnight trains.
-However, with your Pass, you can easily travel without reservations on many local and regional trains.
-Furthermore, it is often possible to avoid reservations by taking slower or alternative routes with regional trains instead.
+However, with your travel pass, you can easily travel without reservations on many local and regional trains.
+This means you can travel between two cities connected with high-speed trains by taking slower or alternative routes with regional trains and avoid reservation costs.
+With the Rail Planner App you can easily filter out trains with reservations when you plan your journey.
 With the fixed travel option, reservations are included (see rule C5).

 C.20 Are any of the following expenses included: travel insurance, accommodation, subsistence or any other expenses related to the trip?